vonschutter/RTD-Setup/modules/rtd-oem-tweaks.mod/README.md

 ```

 Each profile contains one enabled tweak ID per line, making it easy to inspect
 or copy profiles between systems.
-In the GTK interface, applying a profile makes
+In the GTK and Zenity interfaces, applying a
-the current toggles match the profile.
+profile makes the current toggles match the profile.

 ## Notes